 Susan Ito is the author The Mouse Room, a SheBooks memoir.
 She co-edited the literary anthology A Ghost At Heart’s Edge: Stories & Poems of Adoption (North Atlantic Books).
 She is a creative nonfiction editor at the online literary journal Literary Mama, and her work has appeared in Growing Up Asian American, Choice, Hip Mama, The Bellevue Literary Review, Making More Waves and elsewhere.
 She has performed her solo show, The Ice Cream Gene, around the United States.
 She writes and teaches at the San Francisco Writers’ Grotto, at UC Berkeley Extension, and the MFA Program at Bay Path College.

 Claudia Long is a highly caffeinated, terminally optimistic married lady who writes about early 1700’s Mexico and modern day and Roaring Twenties California.
 She practices law as a mediator for employment disputes and business collapses, has two formerly rambunctious–now grown kids, and owns four dogs and a cat.
 Her first mainstream novel was Josefina’s Sin, published by Simon & Schuster in 2011.
-Her second, The Harlot’s Pen, was published with Devine Destinies in February 2014.
+Her second, The Duel for Consuelo (Booktrope, 2014) is about the Crypto-Jews of Mexico in 1711 and the last gasps of the power of the Inquisition.
 She grew up in Mexico City and New York, and now lives in California.

 Elizabeth Rosner is a bestselling novelist, poet, and essayist living in Berkeley.
 Her third novel, Electric City, and her full-length poetry collection, Gravity, were both published in October 2014.
 Her first novel, The Speed of Light, was translated into nine languages.
 Short-listed for the Prix Femina, the book won several literary prizes in both the US and Europe, including the Prix France Bleu Gironde; the Great Lakes Colleges Award for New Fiction; and Hadassah Magazine’s Ribalow Prize, judged by Elie Wiesel.
 The book was optioned by actress Gillian Anderson, who will be making the film her directorial debut.
 Her second novel, Blue Nude, was named one of the best books of the year by the San Francisco Chronicle.
 Her essays have appeared in the NY Times Magazine, Elle, the Forward, Hadassah Magazine, and several anthologies.
 She travels widely to lead intensive writing workshops, to lecture on contemporary literature, and to visit with book groups.
 Her book reviews appear frequently in the San Francisco Chronicle and the Los Angeles Review of Books.